Lifeisfordata/Configure_Active_Directory/README.md

 Add jane_admin to the “Domain Admins” Security Group

 Log out/close the Remote Desktop connection to DC-1 and log back in as “mydomain.com\jane_admin”

-User jane_admin as your admin account from now on

 </p>